ricardo-jnunes/angular-pipes/README.md

 > {{ dateObj | customDate:'mm:ss' }}       // output is '43:11' <br />

 The implementation was necessary due to: <br />
+The page does not render correctly on iOS. <br />
 https://github.com/angular/angular/issues/20443

 Errors on console: <br />
 > main-es2015.acfdaad….js:2 <br />